COVID: Israel to reopen to vaccinated from low-risk states | DW | 03.01.2022

 Israel said Monday that foreign visitors from low-risk countries who are vaccinated will be permitted to enter the country.

-Prime Minister Naftali Bennett and a group of ministers decided at a meeting that "entry of vaccinated/recovering tourists from 'orange' countries will be permitted" from Sunday.
+Prime Minister Naftali Bennett and a group of ministers decided at a meeting that "entry of vaccinated/recovering tourists from 'orange' countries will be permitted" starting Sunday.

 The move to reopen the country's borders comes five weeks after they were shut on November 28 to slow the spread of the highly contagious omicron variant of COVID-19.